mangoO-Microfinance/mangoO-Microfinance/README.md

 ## Installation
 As mangoO is fully based on web technology, it requires a PHP-capable webserver and a MySQL database.
 For testing purposes, using XAMPP is recommended.

-To connect to the test database (mangoo.sql), the required configuration is as follows.
-Server: 127.0.0.1 ; Database user: root ; Database password: '' (password not set).
-This is also the default configuration in this version of mangoO.
+To connect to the test database included in this repository (mangoo.sql), the required configuration is as follows.
+Server: 127.0.0.1 /
+Database user: root /
+Database password: '' (empty password).
+These are the current default settings included in functions.php.
+They should only be used for test installations.
+Make sure to change database user and password for any productive environment!

+The default login for the program GUI is:
+Username: admin /
+Password: password

 ## Licence
 This software is licensed under the GNU General Public License 3.0, a copy of which can be found in the LICENSE file.